-The following requirements should be met, in line with the above legislation:- administering:
+The following requirements should be met, in line with the above legislation:- storage:

-- storage: - the medication should be double locked, i.e. in an appropriate storage container, in a locked room.
-The medication may need to be kept refrigerated once opened, and this should be made clear on the IHCP. - named staff only should be allowed access to the medication.
+- the medication should be locked and stored appropriately in its original packaging with the child's name and prescribed dose on the packaging.
+At Hardwick Primary School medication will be stored in a locked cabinet in the Rainbow Room, FS2 or in a lockable unit.
+The medication may need to be kept refrigerated once opened, and this should be made clear on the IHCP. - o named staff only should be allowed access to the medication.
 A plan for obtaining the medication for a medical emergency, or school evacuation, should be put into place.